 Do not worry if you changed your phone or accidentally uninstall the application.
 As a backup, you can have the authentication code delivered to you via an SMS or a phone call to the phone number registered to your account.

-Afterwards, go into the User Accounts tab under My Account menu, click the Change button to open your account details and then click the Setup button to view the key information.
-You can then reconfigure you authenticator application to use the authentication codes again when logging in the next time.
+Afterwards, go into your Accounts menu to reconfigure you authenticator application to use the authentication codes again when logging in the next time.

-Your smartphone now works as the second factor in your authentication process, keep it at hand when logging in to your UpCloud Control Panel and rest assured your account is secure.
-While it is possible to install an authenticator application on your computer, it is not advised for security reasons as the authenticator should be kept physically separate from the device you are using to log into your UpCloud Control Panel.
+Your phone now works as the second factor in the authentication process.
+Keep it at hand when logging in to your UpCloud control panel and rest assured your account is secure.
+While it is possible to install an authenticator application on your computer, it is not advised for security reasons as the authenticator should be kept separate from the device you use to log into your control panel.

 The 2FA at UpCloud utilises a time-based one-time password algorithm, this means the code in the authenticator application is time sensitive and keeps changing every 30 seconds.
 Being time-based means only the code currently displaying in the application will work and that the codes cannot be written down to be used at a later time.
 For the timed codes to work, your phone must be able to keep its clock synchronised, which most devices do by default.